 The Batch Wizard can follow links and, if desired, can also check the links of a website without validating the individual documents (by doing only a link check).
 Also, Batch Wizard jobs can be run from the command line.

-NOTE: The standard and lite editions do not include the Batch Wizard, and the professional trial version may be limited (depending on the tool being used) to checking a small number of documents so that the limited number of trial validations are not quickly used up.
+NOTE: The standard and lite editions do not include the Batch Wizard, and the professional trial edition may be limited (depending on the tool being used) to checking a small number of documents so that the limited number of trial validations are not quickly used up.
 To fully use the Batch Wizard without trial limitations, a licensed version is required.

 Batch Wizard Tool

-•The Batch Wizard does not support cookies.
+•The Batch Wizard supports cookies.

 •If a username and password is set for a parent URL target and the Batch Wizard is following links, then that same username and password will be used to follow child links if the domain and path of the child links match the domain and path of the parent URL.
 If, for some reason, the domain and path do not match and the Batch Wizard is not using the username and password to fetch the child links as desired, then checking the Set usernames and passwords when only domains match option in the Editor Options, Link Checking page may correct the problem.